 Planning on only getting RECs for your residential solar PV system?
 We’d recommend storing your RECs with an issuer in Singapore instead!
 You’ll be able to do this either via SP Group or T-RECs.ai.
 Keeping your RECs in their trading accounts will incur some charges, but this will be significantly lesser than what you’ll need to open your own account.

 5) Trading REC in Singapore

-Meanwhile, REC issuers in Singapore often provide internal trading platforms for you to sell your RECs.
+REC issuers in Singapore often provide internal trading platforms for you to sell your RECs.
 SP Group and T-RECs.ai both provide marketplaces to connect REC sellers with buyers.
 That said, it’s important to also note that the tradable RECs market is still very much in its infancy.
 Therefore, these transactions and prices are often not fully transparent.
-These marketplaces also lack real-time trading capabilities and most transactions being done manually.
+These marketplaces also lack real-time trading capabilities with most transactions being done manually.

 Note: A sales transaction fee is applicable for SP Group and T-RECs.ai marketplace transactions.
 For SP Group, this is currently $0.90/MWh, while T-RECs.ai charges a 10% transaction fee based on the price of the REC.

 Most of the complicated steps are out of the way now.
 The process involved in redeeming RECs is a pretty straightforward one.
 Once purchased, RECs will be transferred into a redemption account.
 At the same time, these RECs are also then retired to remove them from circulation.
 If you sell through a REC issuer, the issuer will handle this process on your behalf!

 Once this is done, REC buyers have the right to claim that they’ve used a volume of renewable energy that is equivalent to the number of RECs that they’ve bought.
 REC redemption is usually done by companies to meet their sustainability goals.